A hostile work environment can look like many things.

 The Legal Dictionary formally defines hostile work environment as “unwelcome or offensive behavior in the workplace, which causes one or more employees to feel uncomfortable, scared, or intimidated in their place of employment”.

-Learn how to identify several different types of unwelcome behavior with this 11 Types of Workplace Harassment Cheat Sheet.
+Learn 11 types of unwelcome behavior that might be causing a hostile work environment with this 11 Types of Workplace Harassment Cheat Sheet.

 In other words, a hostile work environment is the sum of actions, communications or behaviors from a work acquaintance (colleague, boss, client, vendor) that alter the terms, conditions, or expectations of a comfortable workplace for an employee.